More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 The dangerous world of toxic mold

-In case you missed it in the above articles, mold is thought to be the underlying or root cause of many complex, poorly understood illnesses.
+In short, mold may be the cause of many complex, poorly understood illnesses.
 Illnesses like: (3)

 - Chronic fatigue syndrome